METEO 3 Lesson 7 Images

 Text description of the radar imagery image.

-The image is a radar map of the United States, showing weather patterns across the country.
+The image is a radar map of the United States, showing composite radar reflectivity across the country.
 The map highlights precipitation using various colors, ranging from green to red, indicating intensity.
-A large, curved band of intense weather stretches diagonally from the southwest to the northeast in the central part of the country, suggesting a significant weather front.
-Lighter areas of precipitation are visible in the western and southeastern parts.
+A large, curved band of intense reflectivity values stretch from Arkansas to Indiana and north into Michigan and Wisconsin, suggesting a significant frontal passage.
+Lighter areas of precipitation are visible sporadically in the northwestern and eastern United States.
 A color scale on the right side shows levels from 10 to 70.
-The image is framed with state boundaries and major cities marked with white lines.
+The image is framed with state boundaries and major roadways marked with blue and green lines.

 warm conveyor belt